DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-Now this RSS feed will have a similar reading experience as the original webpage.
+Now this RSS feed will have a similar reading experience to the original website.

 ::: tip Note
-Note that we only send `1` HTTP request when using API to get everything we need in previous section.
-However, in this section, we are sending `1 + n` HTTP requests where `n` is the number of feed items in the list from the first request.
+Note that we only send `1` HTTP request when using API to get everything we need in the previous section.
+However, in this section, we send `1 + n` HTTP requests where `n` is the number of feed items in the list from the first request.

-Some websites may not like this behavior and may return errors like `429 Too Many Requests`.
+Some websites may not like this behaviour and may return errors like `429 Too Many Requests`.
 :::

 ## Using the common configured route

-### Creating the main file
+### Create the main file

 First, we need a few data: